Updated: Apr 2

 Do you want to tone up and shape your body?

-Maybe you want to improve your ability to hike, bike, or jog further, or maybe you're looking to drop those first or last 10 pounds.
-Either way, you can use a combination of workout plans to help get you there, however, I'd be remiss if I didn't also remind you that you can't outrun your fork.
-The most powerful road to sustainable weight loss is through food and fitness balance.
+Maybe you want to boost your endurance to hike, bike, or jog further, or maybe you're looking to drop those first or last 10 pounds.
+Either way, you can use a combination of workouts to help get you there.
+But as I often tell my clients, you can't outrun your fork.
+The most powerful road to sustainable weight loss is through balanced food and fitness.

 Now, onto explore the benefits and differences of steady state and high intensity exercise.